samjwill/vim-auto-nohlsearch/README.md

-# vim-autonohlsearch
+# vim-auto-nohlsearch

-A plugin that automatically turns off `hlsearch` when you're finished searching a buffer!
+A plugin that automatically turns off `hlsearch` when you're finished searching a buffer.